Version-LAA/version-laa/README.md

 </div>
 <br/>

 👩🏽‍💻 I'm a cybersecurity pro and mentor with a decade of experience in cybersecurity operations, cyber threat intelligence, and threat hunting who also loves to code!
-My goal is to not only help others understand the cyber threat landscape, but also to help build tools that can be used to help create a more secure society.
+My goal is to not only help spread situational awareness of emerging cyber threats and to teach others, but also to help build tools that can be used to help create a more secure society.

 - 🏆 **Cyber Certifications:**